 In addition to expanding eligibility for our "Mind Up School for Women," revise the program to give greater emphasis to cultivating a mindset that encourages aiming for management, and expand the pool of future management candidates nationwide.

-Expanded support for work-life balance to encourage continued employment.
+- c.
+Expanded support for work-life balance to encourage continued employment. - · Starting April, 2016

 Implement a review of the effectiveness of our "Childcare Concierge" program, in an effort to make it even more effective.